Tiger Suit: Background

 She stated down the line from a promo stop in Minneapolis that she doesn't write on tour, "so it was essential that I took time out from her previous album Drastic Fantastic".
 She had started her time off by travelling through the Arctic, South America and India, so she had locked into a very primal, indigenous spirit by the time it came to recording.

 Tunstall said that the album's title is inspired by a recurring dream she had, before discovering that 2010 is the Chinese Year of the Tiger.
 The dream is about her and her little brother, seeing a tiger in her garden and going outside to stroke it.
 She returns indoors and is seized by the fear that she could have been killed.
-Over the years, it has occurred to her that the reason the tiger responds so passively is that she herself is disguised as a tiger, wearing a tiger suit.
+Over the years, it has occurred to her that the reason the tiger responds so passively is that she is disguised as a tiger, wearing a tiger suit.

 She said that while writing and recording the album, she found a new sound she called "Nature techno", which mixes organic instrumentation with electronic and dance textures.
 At a media showcase in London, Tunstall offered an unusual description of the songs from her forthcoming third album: "Like Eddie Cochran working with Leftfield".

+Release and promotion

+"Fade Like a Shadow" was the lead single in the United States and was released on 6 August 2010 via iTunes, while "(Still a) Weirdo" in the United Kingdom was released on 26 September 2010 via iTunes.
+In July 2010, as an advance to the album, Tunstall uploaded via YouTube a non-single video for the song "Push That Knot Away".
+On 13 December 2010, KT Tunstall made a collaborative video for "Glamour Puss" with fans.
+On 25 December 2013, over three years after the album's release, and even after the release of her fourth studio album Invisible Empire // Crescent Moon, Tunstall re-released a song from Tiger Suit as a last single; "Come On, Get In".